KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 Vulkan Loader Library
   - Building the Layer Validation Tests requires linking to the Vulkan Loader Library (libvulkan-1.so).
-      - The following option should be used on the cmake command line to specify a vulkan loader library:
+      - The LOADER_REPO_ROOT environment variable should be used on the cmake command line to specify a vulkan loader library.
+Make sure to specify an absoute path, like so:

-             LOADER_REPO_ROOT=c:\developement\Vulkan-Loader
-         makeing sure to specify an absoute path, like so: cmake -DLOADER_REPO_ROOT=c:\development\Vulkan-Loader ....
+          `cmake -DLOADER_REPO_ROOT=c:\development\Vulkan-Loader ....`

 ### Linux Build

 Example debug build

-See **Validation Layer Dependencies** for more information and other options):
+See **Validation Layer Dependencies** (below) for more information and other options:

 1. In a Linux terminal, `cd Vulkan-ValidationLayers` -- the root of the cloned git repository
 2. Execute `git submodule update --init`.
 This will download and external component repositories.